-Similar the previous planning to documents, the 1992 Plan identified the triangular area north of the metro station as underutilized property due to its obsolete industrial character, distance from established residential neighborhoods, and which large parcels, provided the opportunity for gradual variation in scale and density.
+Similar to the previous planning documents, the 1992 Plan identified the triangular area north of the metro station as underutilized property due to its obsolete industrial character. distance from established residential neighborhoods, and the large parcels, which provided opportunity for gradual variation in scale and density.
 To encourage redevelopment of the industrial uses adjacent to the metro, the 1992 Plan recommended changing the industrial land uses to medium density commercial and high density mixed use.